-List of All Countries in European Union
+List of Countries in European Union

 As an economic and political union, the European Union is composed of 28 member nations.
 Except Cyprus which is located in Western Asia, all members are from Europe.
 Abbreviated for EU, the European Union has a population of 512,497,877 and an area of 4,475,757 km2.
 Not yet a federation, the Union has grown into a single market where 19 members use the same currency – EURO.
 The following table presents a full list of EU countries ranked by latest total population.
 You can find specific accession date for each member and non-EURO currencies that are still used in other 9 member states.
 Also, It comprises 23 official languages and about 150 regional languages.
 Please note that, the number of member countries may be increasing in near future.

-Countries in European Union by Population
+How Many Countries in European Union

 The following table lists all 28 member countries of European Union.
 The candidate countries for EU membership are: Former Yugoslav Republic of Macedonia, Iceland, Montenegro, Serbia and Turkey.
 The potential candidate countries are Albania, Bosnia and Herzegovina and Kosovo.
 Norway, Iceland, Switzerland and Liechtenstein are not members of the European Union, but participate in the single market except the customs union.